qualiu/vscode-msr/README.md

 [Set **quiet mode**](#more-settings-like-quiet-mode) if you don't want to activate vscode tabs like `OUTPUT` and `TERMINAL`.

-### Disable Finding Definition or References for Specific File Types
+### Disable Finding Definition and References for Specific File Types

 - `msr.disable.extensionPattern` (current default value = `"tsx?|jsx?|go"`)